-Prior to joining Georgetown, I obtained a B.A. in Liberal Arts from Soka University of America, where my main focus was Psychology and Economics (but I wrote my thesis on a topic related to Second Language Acquisition).
+Prior to joining Georgetown, I obtained a B.A. in Liberal Arts from Soka University of America, where my main focus was Psychology and Economics (although I wrote my thesis on a topic related to Second Language Acquisition!).
 Subsequently, I pursued an M.A. in Teaching English to Speakers of Other Languages (TESOL) at Michigan State University, where I was co-advised by Sandra Deshors and Kristen Johnson.
+My M.A. thesis focused on quantifying how Chinese and Japanese speakers' use of the English articles deviates from that of native speakers, leveraging a modeling technique called Multifactorial Prediction and Deviation Analysis with Regressions (MuPDAR).

 Most recent publications on Google Scholar.